About the Test

 Results of a fibrinogen test may be available within several business days of your blood sample arriving at the laboratory.
 You may receive a copy of your test results by mail or through an electronic health portal.
-Your doctor may also call you to discuss the test results or to schedule an appointment to review them together.
+Your doctor may also call you to discuss the test results or schedule an appointment to review them together.

 Interpreting test results

 According to the American Board of Internal Medicine, the reference range for fibrinogen is 200-400 mg/dL.
-Reference ranges can vary depending on the procedures and equipment in each laboratory, so it is important to ask your doctor to help explain your test results.
+Reference ranges can vary depending on the procedures and equipment in each laboratory, so it is important to ask your doctor to explain your test results.

 Abnormally low levels of fibrinogen can interfere with the creation of blood clots which may result in unexpected and excessive bleeding.